SuyashNagarGT/EDA/README.md

 📥 1.
 Data Collection & Loading

 <span style="color:green;"><em>Data collection is the process of gathering raw information from one or more sources—like CSV files, databases, APIs or sensor feeds—so you have the data you need.
 Data loading is the step where you import that collected data into your analysis environment so it’s ready for cleaning and exploration.</em></span>

 🌐 2.
 Collect from sources like

-    -   Flat Files (CSV, Excel or JSON) stored locallu or on cloud storage
+    -   Flat Files (CSV, Excel or JSON) stored locally or on cloud storage
     -   Relational (such as MYSQL, PostgreSQL) and NoSQL Databases (Mongo and cassandra)  for semi structured data
     -   Web APIs
     -   Streaming platform for real time feed